cni-iisc/cni-website/_people/Joydeep Pal.md

 email:
 past:
 years: [2022,2021]
-advisor: Anurag Kumar (ECE) and Rajesh Sundaresan (ECE/RBCCPS) # only applicable for students or fellows
+advisor:  T. V. Prabhakar & Chandramani Singh # only applicable for students or fellows

 ---